Benefits of Calcium & RDA

 |Table 2: Who Needs to Eat What?4|

 Calcium is an essential mineral which means it cannot be manufactured in the body.
-We therefore must consume it through the diet or risk becoming deficient.
-Many diets, including vegan where animal foods are omitted, may be deficient in calcium.3 Low levels of calcium may lead to symptoms of muscle pain or spasms or bone pain, but the symptoms of deficiency are often asymptomatic (meaning there are no symptoms) until they reach a more serious condition such as osteomalacia (bone softening) or osteoporosis (bone thinning).2 If you think you are at risk, or have any concerns a discussion with your healthcare professional is recommended.
+We therefore must consume it through the diet or risk becoming insufficient.
+Many diets, including vegan where animal foods are omitted, may be insufficient in calcium.3 Low levels of calcium may lead to symptoms of muscle pain or spasms or bone pain, but the symptoms of insufficiency are often asymptomatic (meaning there are no symptoms) until they reach a more serious condition such as osteomalacia (bone softening) or osteoporosis (bone thinning).2 If you think you are at risk, or have any concerns a discussion with your healthcare professional is recommended.

 There are some lifestyle factors that interfere with calcium levels.
 If you smoke, consume caffeinated drinks regularly, or have a diet low in calcium (are a vegan or are lactose intolerant) you may have an increased need for calcium.
 A lack of exercise and familial history can also increase calcium requirements.